Strategic Decision Making: Meaning and Process

 Strategic Decision Making

-Strategic decision making is crucial for steering an organization's future.
+Strategic decision-making is crucial for steering an organisation's future.
 Imagine a retail company facing declining sales due to changing consumer preferences.
 To turn the tide, the leadership team evaluates market trends, considers digital transformation, and decides to invest in an e-commerce platform.
+They encourage employees to take free online business strategy courses to support this shift, ensuring the team is skilled and ready.
 This strategic decision, aimed at adapting to new market demands, sets the stage for long-term growth and resilience.

 Table of Content